-PhD students are required to submit the Petition for Approval of Candidacy for a Doctoral Degree Form https://msne.rice.edu/graduate-program/resources/forms and email to the graduate administrator in March of the eighth semester of their residency at Rice.
+PhD students must submit the Petition for Approval of Candidacy for a Doctoral Degree Form https://msne.rice.edu/graduate-program/resources/forms and email it to the graduate administrator on April 15 of the eighth semester of their residency at Rice.
 Achieving candidacy for the PhD degree implies that a graduate student has:

-- completed required coursework.
+- completed the required coursework.

 - maintained a 3.0 (B) overall GPA.

 - passed the Oral Qualifying Exam and demonstrated the ability to carry out scholarly work in their subject area.

-- In April of the fourth year, the students are responsible for scheduling a meeting with their Advisors to select a Thesis Committee, which should include the advisor, a MSNE Faculty member and a non-MSNE Faculty member within the University. - The Petition for Approval of Candidacy for a Doctoral Degree Form and the MSNE PhD Check List forms should be completed and emailed to the graduate administrator with the names of committee members for the students' thesis defense. - The students should schedule the final defense of their thesis to take place at a time agreeable to all members of the committee.
-The student should consult deadlines listed in the Academic Calendars to ensure that he/she meets the defense deadline for commencement. - Candidates for the PhD degree must register for Research and Thesis (MSNE 800) during the year preceding the anticipated date of graduation.
+- In April of the fourth year, the students are responsible for scheduling a meeting with their Advisors to select a Thesis Committee, which should include the advisor, a MSNE Faculty member and a non-MSNE Faculty member within the University. - The Petition for Approval of Candidacy for a Doctoral Degree Form and the MSNE PhD Check List forms should be completed and emailed to the graduate administrator with the names of committee members for the student's thesis defense. - The students should schedule the final defense of their thesis to take place at a time agreeable to all members of the committee.
+The student should consult the deadlines listed in the Academic Calendars to ensure that he/she meets the defense deadline for commencement. - Candidates for the PhD degree must register for Research and Thesis (MSNE 800) during the year preceding the anticipated graduation date.

-Students who are unable to meet the time boundary must submit an extension of candidacy request to the Office of Graduate and Postdoctoral Studies or risk dismissal.
-A \$125 reinstatement fee will be imposed on students who have exceeded their time boundaries.
+Students who cannot meet the time boundary must submit an extension of candidacy request to the Office of Graduate and Postdoctoral Studies or risk dismissal.
+There is a reinstatement fee that will be imposed on students who have exceeded their time boundaries.
 Information on time boundaries can be found in the General Announcements.